madleech/Auto485/README.md

 Installation
 ------------
-Download the ZIP archive (https://github.com/madleech/RS485/zipball/master) and extract it to your Arduino folder under `libraries/RS485`.
+Download the ZIP archive (https://github.com/madleech/Auto485/zipball/master) and extract it to your Arduino folder under `libraries/RS485`.

-Restart the Arduino IDE and you should see in File > Examples > RS485 entires for 'hello world' or so on.
+Restart the Arduino IDE and you should see in File > Examples > Auto485 entires for 'echo' or so on.

 Code Examples